v923z/micropython-ulab/docs/manual/source/ulab.rst

    2 dimensions (arrays and matrices).
 These containers support all the relevant unary and binary operators (e.g., ``len``, ==, +, \*, etc.)
--  vectorised computations on micropython iterables and numerical arrays/matrices (in numpy-speak, universal functions)
+-  vectorised computations on micropython iterables and numerical arrays/matrices (in ``numpy``-speak, universal functions)
 -  basic linear algebra routines (matrix inversion, multiplication, reshaping, transposition, determinant, and eigenvalues)
 -  polynomial fits to numerical data
 -  fast Fourier transforms

-At the time of writing this manual (for version 0.32), the library adds approximately 30 kB of extra compiled code to the micropython (pyboard.v.11) firmware.
+At the time of writing this manual (for version 0.33.2), the library adds approximately 30 kB of extra compiled code to the micropython (pyboard.v.11) firmware.
 However, if you are tight with flash space, you can easily shave off a couple of kB.
 See the section on `customising ulab <#Custom_builds>`__.